There are plenty of things to do in Papagayo, Costa Rica. All the best things to do on the Papagayo Peninsula are right here in this article.

-Situated in the north Pacific coast of Costa Rica, the Papagayo Peninsula is known to be a luxury location.
+Situated on the north Pacific coast of Costa Rica, the Papagayo Peninsula is a luxury location.

 In fact, five-star brands such as the Four Seasons, the Andaz Peninsula Papagayo Resort, and the Planet Hollywood Beach Resort call the place their home.

 Aside from luxury resorts, Papagayo Peninsula is also the choice location of the wealthy for their beach vacation homes and other types of residential units.

 Papagayo Costa Rica is home to the country’s first luxury marina.
 The Marina Papagayo is situated in Bahia de Culebra’s top-caliber harbor.

 The marina is fully equipped with state-of-the-art technology, five-star amenities, and a sportfishing experience that surpasses expectations.